phu004/django_part_five/README.md

 </details>
 Then expand the dictionary data with 3 key pairs:

-- "form" should map to a new "CreatePerson" object
+- "form":  A new "CreatePerson" object
-- "create_title" should map to the string "Create Person"
+- "create_title": A string "Create Person"
-- "already_created" should map to a all the "Person" objects that being created
+- "already_created": A list of "Person" objects that being created so far
 <details>
   <summary>Click for solution</summary>